How to Spend 2 Days in Vancouver as a First-Time Visitor: Best Things to Do!

 Plan to spend at least 2 hours here.
 You can explore the whole park, check out the gift shop and grab a bite to eat as well.
 No car?
 No worries, they have city busses running constantly to the park, they will take you there and back as well which is a great feature that we utilized when coming here.

 We then had a splash landing down and returned safely back to the port.
-If you’re going to Vancouver you have to do this sea plane tour.
-It didn’t break the bank and it was a thrilling experience.
-If planes aren’t your thing, take a ferry ride around the island as well!
+If you only have two days to spend in Vancouver, you have to do this sea plane tour.

 3. Stanley Park